sinancetinkaya/Voice2Keyboard/README.md

 # Voice2Keyboard

-I wrote this program to help for those who have difficulties using a keyboard.
+I wrote this program to help those who have difficulties using a keyboard.

 Program records audio from microphone when the hotkeys are pressed.
 Then sends the audio to the Google Speech Recognition Engine and gets back the text.